-Midwives College of Utah (MCU), formerly the Utah School of Midwifery, was founded in 1980, and is one of the largest and longest standing direct-entry (out-of-hospital) midwifery programs in the nation.
-The Midwives College of Utah was founded by Dianne Bjarnson in response to the rising need of accessible, quality midwifery education.
-MCU graduates are midwives who are pivotal to the “tipping” revolution of maternity care and birth culture throughout North America in the 21st century.
+Midwives College of Utah (MCU), formerly the Utah School of Midwifery, was founded in 1980 and is the largest and longest-standing direct-entry midwifery program in the nation.
+The Midwives College of Utah was founded by Dianne Bjarnson in response to the rising need for accessible, quality education for community midwives.
+MCU graduates are pivotal to the necessary “tipping” revolution of maternity care and birth culture throughout North America in the 21st century.

-MCU operates as a non-profit institution with a Board of Directors, a President, administrative staff, and both academic and clinical faculty.
-MCU has approximately 150 students and over 100 graduates from several certificate and degree programs.
-MCU offers an Associate, Bachelor, and Master of Science degree in Midwifery.
-MCU is a distance education institution with administrative offices located in Salt Lake City, Utah.
+MCU operates as a non-profit, distance education institution with a Board of Directors, a President, Dean, Directors, administrative staff, academic faculty, and clinical faculty.
+Administrative offices are located in Salt Lake City, Utah.

 Students are assigned instructors for all academic courses and work one-on-one with an approved midwife for their community based clinical placement.
 At the successful completion of the program, students obtain an Associate, Bachelor, and/or Master of Science degree in midwifery and the national credential of Certified Professional Midwife (CPM) through the North American Registry of Midwives.

 Midwives College of Utah has an average enrollment of 225 students who reside throughout the United States and Canada.
 Since its inception, over 340 people have graduated with a certificate or degree and are practicing both nationally and internationally.